NCAR/DART/docs/pages/Getting_Started.md

 :dart: *NOTE*: the Lorenz 63 model dimensional time-step is related to the observational time *only* through this mechanism.
-In other words, `deltat` in the namelist could relate to virtually any dimensional time step if the observation times were not considered.
-However, DART will automatically advance the model state to the observation times in order to conduct the data assimilation at the appropriate time, then repeat this process until no additional observations are available.
+In other words, `deltat` in the namelist could relate to virtually any dimensional time step `time_step_seconds` if the observation times were not considered.
+However, DART will automatically advance the model state to the observation times in order to conduct the data assimilation at the appropriate time, then repeat this process until no additional observations are available, thus indirectly linking `deltat` to `time_step_seconds`.

 Enter **2000** for the number of observation times.
 The initial time will be **0 0**, and the input period will be **0** days and **2160** seconds